VoxaAI/voxa/docs/alexa-apis.rst

     :param version: List version.
     :returns Object: A JSON object with the specific list info.

-  .. js:function:: deleteList(listId)
+  .. js:method:: deleteList(listId)

     Deletes a list by ID.

     :param listId: List ID.
     :returns: undefined.
 HTTP response with 200 or error if any.

-  .. js:function:: getListItem(listId, itemId)
+  .. js:method:: getListItem(listId, itemId)

     Creates a new list with the name and state.